bi24rk/StPetersPOI/README.md

 ## How does it work?

-The site uses LeafletJS library to display an intercactive map, with markers added to display points of interest using Javascript.
+The site uses LeafletJS library to display an interactive map, with markers added to display points of interest using Javascript.

 An example marker can be viewed in script.js